 Finding Droid Depot and Checking In

-If you have a reservation and need to check in, you should get there no earlier than 15 minutes before your reserved time at the check-in location in front of the store.
-Each person in your party must be present upon check in and entering Droid Depot.
+If you have a reservation and need to check-in, you should get there no earlier than 15 minutes before your reserved time at the check-in location in front of the store.
+Each person in your party must be present upon check-in and entering Droid Depot.
 Be prepared to show your reservation confirmation, photo ID and the credit card that you used when booking.
 Once again, if you do not cancel the day before and do not show up, you'll be charged the cancellation fee.
 If you're late, you may not be allowed to enter and have to face the "no-show" fee.

 It’s a bit overwhelming as you walk inside!
 There are droids of all shapes and sizes everywhere.
 Some even move around in the background or on the walls.
 Be sure to look up high and down below, as lots of details are packed into this space.

-Droid Types and Pricing Logistics
+Droid Depot Options and Pricing

 First, you must pick between the two styles of astromech units: the R-series (the classic R2-D2 style) or the BB-series (the newer BB-8 style).
 Once you make your selection, you will be given a blueprint with assembly instructions and a basket to put the parts in.

 In addition to the regular build-your-own droid at Galaxy's Edge, Droid Depot also has model kits, pre-made and premium droids for sale.
 These range from small to larger authentic replicas of the droids from the films.
 The pre-made interactive droids operate the same as the customized ones, allowing you to have exact mini replicas of fan favorites like R2-D2, BB-8, D-0 and C1-10P or "Chopper" from Star Wars: Rebels.

 How to Build Your Own Droid at Galaxy’s Edge in Disney World